School Year

 Action Steps to implement evidence-based strategy:

-As an ELA (9/10) team and led by the academic coach, identify formative assessment strategies to be used for upcoming units and to consistently check for understanding.
+Planning - As an ELA (9/10) team and led by the academic coach, weekly common planning sessions will consist of time for teachers identify formative assessment and reviewing content strategies to be used for upcoming units and to consistently check for understanding.

 Person Responsible: